 The court keeps a copy of your restraining order in your case file in the Court Activity Records Information (CARI) database.

 The court's probation department also gets a copy of your restraining order on the same day that the judge signs it.
-The probation department puts information about your order into the "Statewide Registry of Civil Protection Orders."
+The probation department puts information about your order into the "Statewide Domestic Violence Record Keeping System."
 This is a computer database that has records of new and old 209A restraining orders from all over Massachusetts.